TOP 10 Most Profitable Companies in the World in 2019

 Annual sales of automobiles almost reached $249,9 bln. in 2017.
 At that moment, the car sales in Japan itself declined significantly, which is a testimony to the company’s activity in the global market.

 The headquarters is located in Toyota, Aichi, Japan.

 Volkswagen Group, a German automobile concern, includes 48 automakers from 15 European countries and 6 countries in America, Asia, and Africa.

 The concern produces more than 26,600 cars daily, sells and provides after-sale services in more than 150 countries of the world.

 Among divisions of the concern there are such well-known automobile brands as Volkswagen, Audi, Seat, Škoda, Volkswagen Commercial Vehicles, Bentley, Bugatti, Lamborghini, Scania AB, MAN AG, Ducati, Porsche, and ItalDesign Giugiaro.

 Volkswagen Group is one of the largest shareholders of Suzuki Motor Corporation, a Japanese company.
-The headquarters of the company is in Wolfsburg, Germany, where AutoMuseum Volkswagen is.
+The headquarters of the company is in Wolfsburg, Germany, where the AutoMuseum Volkswagen is located.